TimoFlesch/TimoFlow-Neuralnets/Readme.md

 #### fprop
 function to perform forward propagation of an input through the entire network
 #### brop
 My bprop function is a compound of backpropagation and weight update.
 The error is propagated backwards and the weights of each layer are adapted accordingly, online.
-I hope this is ok.

 ### layer_modules
 Here I defined the different modules.
 The most common nonlinearities were implemented